 Web Application Attacks

-To avoid this type of attack, your organization should monitor both incoming and outgoing traffic to prevent hackers from installing backdoors and extracting sensitive data.
+To avoid this type of attack, your organization should monitor incoming and outgoing traffic to prevent hackers from installing backdoors and extracting sensitive data.
 Again, web application firewalls at the edge of your network perimeter will help to filter any traffic coming into your web application servers.
-A firewall can also help filter out application layer attacks such as SQL injection attacks which are often used during the APT infiltration phase.
+A firewall can also help filter out application layer attacks, such as SQL injection attacks which are often used during the APT infiltration phase.

-How to Prevent & Mitigate Security Incidents
+How to Prevent and Mitigate Security Incidents

 Security Incident Detection